SysKitTeam/docs-point/point-collaborators/manage-access/manage-external-sharing.md

     * **Remove from Group**
     * **Remove Access** from a workspace

+Once you've identified all your external users, you might see a name or two that are outdated and should not have access to particular content.
+You can then choose whether to remove them from the Group or completely remove workspace access.
+The User Activity and User Access reports can help with that as well.

+ User Activity reports help you track progress, resolve conflicts, and assess performance, while User Access reports let you monitor access to sensitive information and identify potential security breaches.

+For example, let's say you're working with a team on a project.
+User Activity reports allow you to see who accessed shared documents when they did so, and the changes they made.

 [For instructions on how to complete these actions, take a look at this article.](manage-users.md)

 ## Manage Sites with External Sharing

+Let's say that as a team owner, you want to see every file under your ownership that is exposed to someone outside of your organization.
+This will not only make for phenomenal housekeeping but will also **prevent potential data breaches from happening within your own teams**.

+By reviewing your externally shared content, in a couple of clicks, you can **make sure that no sensitive data is unnecessarily exposed**.

 You can manage sites with external sharing by going back to the **External Collaboration section of the Dashboard**.